fhunleth/embedded-elixir/content/post/2017-09-14-using-ecto-and-sqlite3-with-nerves.md

 `mix ecto.gen.migration add_some_stuff`
 Edit this file accordingly. (leaving it empty is fine too.)

-In our `application.ex` file again lets add some functionality.
+In our `application.ex` file again let's add some functionality.

 ```elixir
 @otp_app Mix.Project.config[:app]